rachelhyeon/collocation-analysis/collocation_analysis.md

 frequently in the first two albums than the last two albums.
-Possible explanation for this is that the theme for *25* is Adele’s personal reflection when she was 25 years old, where she experienced “nostalgia” and “melancholia” about the passage of time and her fourth and latest studio album, *30*, explores the theme of personal reflection, with focusing on the feelings of “heartache, hope, and acceptance (Hiatt, 2015; Adele Wiki, 2022).
-This is in contrast to Adele’s first studio album *19* which received praise from the critics for its exploration of heartbreak and tragedy, and her subsequent album *21* which contained mega-hits including”Someone Like You”, “Rolling in the Deep”, and “Set Fire to the Rain”, where she explore themes of heartbreak and depression resulting from her breakups (Morley, 2021; Adele Wiki, 2022).
-Therefore, she transitioned from discussing her heartbreak and depression resulting from her breakup in her earlier albums, which contains more frequent references to her lover by using *you*, to exploring herself and her personal feelings in her later albums.
+Possible explanation for this is that the theme for *25* is Adele’s personal reflection when she was 25 years old, where she experienced “nostalgia” and “melancholia” about the passage of time.
+Her fourth and latest studio album, *30*, explores the theme of personal reflection, with focusing on the feelings of “heartache, hope, and acceptance (Hiatt, 2015; Adele Wiki, 2022).
+This is in contrast to Adele’s first studio album *19* which received praise from the critics for its exploration of heartbreak and tragedy, and her subsequent album *21* which contained mega-hits including ”Someone Like You”, “Rolling in the Deep”, and “Set Fire to the Rain”, where she explore themes of heartbreak and depression resulting from her breakups (Morley, 2021; Adele Wiki, 2022).
+Therefore, we can see her transition from discussing her heartbreak and depression resulting from her breakup in her earlier albums to exploring herself and her personal feelings in her later albums.
 Since the difference in *love* was not statistically significant, this suggests that *love* might be a common theme in all four albums.

-Strength of my analysis is that I was able to use all of the songs in Adele’s studio albums, which means that our results are representative of Adele’s entire musical career and her developments.
-Some limitations of my analysis is that I did not tag part-of-speech for *love*, so we did not differentiate between *love* being used as a noun or a verb.
+Strength of this analysis is that we were able to use all of the songs in Adele’s studio albums, which means that our results are representative of Adele’s entire musical career and her developments.
+Some limitations of this analysis is that part-of-speech tagging for *love* was not performed, so there was no differentiation between *love* being used as a noun or a verb.
-Another limitation of my analysis is that I did not calculate dispersion and frequency measures individually for each of her albums, which would have given us information about whether the token of interest appeared in every album of Adele, and how frequent and dispersed the token was in each of the album of Adele.
-Other limitation is that I did not extract sample sentences where *love* and *you* appeared, which would have given information on what context the words were used in Adele’s lyrics.
+Another limitation of the analysis is that we did not calculate dispersion and frequency measures individually for each of her albums, which would have given us information about whether the token of interest appeared in every album of Adele and how frequent and dispersed the token was in each of her albums.
+We also did not extract sample sentences where *love* and *you* appeared, which would have given information on what context the words were used in Adele’s lyrics.

 In conclusion, there seems to be a change in the theme in Adele’s songs, with her first two albums containing more references to her lover and